sonata-nfv/tng-sdk-validation/README.md

 ### Testing
 Unit has been added for main classes, the CLI commands and also the REST API.
 Please make sure relevant unit tests are added when new functions are introduced.
+Valid and invalid function and service descriptors can be found in the `tng-sdk-validation/src/tngsdk/validation/tests/samples/` folder and also in the examples of the [tng-schema](https://github.com/sonata-nfv/tng-schema/) repository.

 ## License